kydogg/kydogg/README.md

 - 👋 Hi, I’m @kydogg
 - 👀 I’m interested in web development, react, game develpment and filmmaking
 - 🌱 I’m currently learning reactJS and iOS development
-- 📫 How to reach me ... send me an email @itskydogg
+- 📫 How to reach me ... send me an email @itskydogg@gmail.com

 <!---
 kydogg/kydogg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.